-We are notifying you that the 2008 Annual Meeting of Stockholders of Gladstone Commercial Corporation will be held on Thursday, May 22, 2008 at 11:00 a.m. local time at the Hilton McLean at 7920 Jones Branch Drive, McLean, VA 22102 for the following purposes:
+We are notifying you that the 2009 Annual Meeting of Stockholders of Gladstone Commercial Corporation will be held on Thursday, May 7, 2009 at 11:00 a.m. local time at the Hilton McLean at 7920 Jones Branch Drive, McLean, VA 22102 for the following purposes:

-- 1. To elect four directors to hold office until the 2011 Annual Meeting of Stockholders; - 2.
-To approve an amendment to our Amended and Restated Articles of Incorporation to increase the number of authorized shares of our capital stock from 20,000,000 to 50,000,000 shares; - 3.
-To ratify the Audit Committee's selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2008; and - 4.
+- 1. To elect three directors to hold office until the 2012 Annual Meeting of Stockholders; - 2.
+To ratify the Audit Committee's selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2009; and - 3.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.